MohammedNasar/ChoroidLayerBoundarySegmentation/README.md

-## 3D ResUNet Model for Choroid Layer Segmentation
+## Choroid Analysis Tool for Modeling and Quantifying Biomarkers in Vision-Threatening Retinal Disorders (e.g., Age-Related Macular Degeneration and Central Serous Chorioretinopathy)

-This advanced machine learning model leverages a 3D ResUNet architecture to precisely delineate choroid layer boundaries in swept-source optical coherence tomography (SS-OCT) images.
-The model has been meticulously trained on a dataset of SS-OCT scans paired with expertly labeled choroid images, enabling it to:
+## A Deep Learning Approach for Choroid Layer Boundary and Choroid Vessel Segmentation

-1. Efficiently identify the choroid layer
+This advanced machine learning tool utilizes a 3D ResUNet architecture to accurately segment choroid layer boundaries in swept-source optical coherence tomography (SS-OCT) images.
+Trained on SS-OCT datasets with expert-labeled choroid layer boundary images, the model can:

-2. Robustly demarcate the boundaries between:
+    Precisely model the choroid layer by accurately delineating the boundaries between:
-   - Choroid and retina
+        .
+Choroid and retina
-   - Choroid and sclera
+        .
+Choroid and sclera

-3. Main function to kick start the GUI: Choroid_Layer_Segmentation_GUI.m
+    The main function to initiate the GUI: "Choroid_Layer_Segmentation_GUI.m"

-4. Machine learning model(s) based on single epcoh or multi epoch aggregation not shared due to privacy constraints.
+    Due to privacy constraints, machine learning models based on single or multi-epoch aggregation are not available for sharing.
+However, if you're interested, feel free to reach out to me at <mohammednasari@gmail>.
+I can assist in building a new model by curating fresh data and developing a GUI for manually marking choroid layer boundaries in OCT images, which can then be used to prepare paired images for training the model.

-The model's design focuses on accuracy and reliability in segmenting these critical ocular structures, potentially aiding in the diagnosis and monitoring of various eye conditions affecting the choroid.
+The model is designed to provide accurate and reliable segmentation of these key ocular structures, supporting diagnosing and monitoring choroid-related eye conditions.